 So if you find yourself with a sore, scratchy throat and cough, it is easy to make a small batch of this remedy that can help naturally.

 Apple cider vinegar- be sure to use the kind that is raw and unfiltered.
 The kind with the “mother” floating in it.
 The acetic acid that is found in apple cider vinegar can help in not only killing bacteria but preventing them from multiplying.

-Raw local honey- skip the store bought stuff and use raw local honey.
+Raw local honey- skip the store-bought stuff and use raw local honey.
 You should be able to find this at a local farmer’s market or local health food store.
-Raw honey contains digestive enzymes which support the gut (where a good chunk of the body’s immune system lies) as well as being a powerful anti-bacterial and anti-viral food.
-It is rich in antioxidants, vitamins and minerals…all needed by the body to help it heal.
+Raw honey contains digestive enzymes that support the gut (where a good chunk of the body’s immune system lies) as well as being a powerful anti-bacterial and anti-viral food.
+It is rich in antioxidants, vitamins, and minerals…all needed by the body to help it heal.

-Garlic- this flavorful herb is not just for flavoring your favorite food, but contains powerful cold and flu fighting compounds.
+Garlic- this flavorful herb is not just for flavoring your favorite food, but contains powerful cold and flu-fighting compounds.
 One compound allicin helps to boost the immune system and can reduce the length of a bug up to 70%…which means that you will feel better much more quickly!
-The important thing is that the garlic be fresh and not jarred.
-Once garlic is cut, it loses a good bit of it’s healing power.
+The important thing is that the garlic be fresh and not from a jar.
+Once the garlic is cut, it loses a good bit of its healing power.

 Cayenne- this spicy herb is known for its heat, but it provides amazing healing benefits as well.
 Cayenne is a well-known anti-inflammatory and has been used for thousands of years as a pain reliever.
 It is great for the digestive system and can actually stop a bought of acid reflux.
 This digestive support is important when trying to help the body recover from illness.
 Cayenne is great for helping to break up mucus…which is often a problem with a cold or flu.
 It has powerful antibacterial properties and also helps the body to detox, which will help you get well more quickly.